isa060609/Emergencia24/README.md

-  # Mockup Site Emergências 24
+  # Emergencia24

-  This is a code bundle for Mockup Site Emergências 24.
+  This is a code bundle for Emergencia24.
 The original project is available at https://www.figma.com/design/Ed57XRx0UB3SRj5jGKxL3s/Mockup-Site-Emerg%C3%AAncias-24.

   ## Running the code